top of page

 • Resist water and humidity

-• Provide grip and prevent slips
+• Provide grip to prevent slips

 • Make small bathrooms appear larger

-• Create a luxurious spa-like atmosphere
+• Create a luxurious, spa-like atmosphere

 Types of Bathroom Tiles to Consider